matthewdickinson/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/response-headers.md

 This middleware changes only the headers and not the payload.
 You can, however, combine this with the [Response Body Tranform]({{< ref "advanced-configuration/transform-traffic/response-body" >}}) to apply more complex transformation to responses.

-There are related [Request Header Transform]({{< ref "transform-traffic/request-headers" >}}) middleware (at API-level and endpoint-level) that provide the same functionality on the request from your client, prior to it being proxied to the upstream.
+There are related [Request Header Transform]({{< ref "transform-traffic/request-headers" >}}) middleware (at API-level and endpoint-level) that provide the same functionality on the request from a client, prior to it being proxied to the upstream.

 ## When to use response header transformation
-#### Customizing responses for specific clients
+#### Customising responses for specific clients
-A common use of the response header transform is when a client requires specific headers for their application to function correctly.
+A frequent use case for response header transformation is when a client requires specific headers for their application to function correctly.
 For example, a client may require a specific header to indicate the status of a request or to provide additional information about the response.

 #### Adding security headers
 The response header transform allows you to add security headers to the response to protect against common attacks such as cross-site scripting (XSS) and cross-site request forgery (CSRF).
 Some security headers may be required for compliance with industry standards and, if not provided by the upstream, can be added by Tyk before forwarding the response to the client.